theolamide/Merch-Dropper-fe/README.md

 Cypress is a JavaScript Testing Framework easier to use and more impactful than Jest because it shows you directly the site being changed and interacted with.

-To get Cypress code coverage first run "yarn dev", second run all tests in the "tests" folder.
+The coverage file will be merch-dropper/coverage/lcov.info and the script used is cypress:coverage. (currently doesn't work due to an error in the github actions which looks like this: level=error msg="failed to read file src/App.js\nopen src/App.js: no such file or directory")

-The coverage file will be merch-dropper/coverage/lcov.info
+Look in .github/workflows/ci.yml in coverage: to switch things around.

 # Contributing